YangliuF95/sm_network_analysis/data/REDAME-data.md

 To download relevant bibliographic information on the complete set of papers for network construction, we combined data from two large databases, Web of Science (WoS) and Microsoft Academic Graph (MAG).
 The total number of 11,951 papers, 29,458 authors, and 543,809 citation relationships, are retained in our analysis.

 ## WoS dataset
-The WoS dataset is proprietary and cannot be shared due to the terms of use by Clarivate Analytics.
+The WoS dataset is proprietary and cannot be shared due to the terms of use by Clarivate @2021.
 Here we show the search strings for retrieving the metadata from WoS:

 | **Queries (TS refers to search in title, keywords, and abstract fields)** | **Number of Publications** |
 |---------------------------------------|------------------------|